 Nonetheless, the transfer to the government’s books will still increase gross public debt, and there is no guarantee that the assets will maintain their value under public management.
 What’s more, if the government is going to continue to pay the same interest to holders of existing water company debt, this significantly reduces the scope to reduce bills by refinancing current borrowing at lower rates.

-In summary, there might be a decent case for public ownership of the water industry if England were setting one up from scratch.
-But in reality, the choice is between continuing to strengthen the regulation of a privately-owned industry whose performance is already clearly improving, or a potentially disruptive and costly renationalisation with no certain benefits.
+In summary, there might be a stronger case for public ownership of the water industry if England were setting one up from scratch.
+But given where we are, the choice is between continuing to strengthen the regulation of a privately-owned industry whose performance is already good and improving, or a potentially disruptive and costly renationalisation with few tangible benefits.
 I’m for the former.